Graduate Nursing Admission Requirements

 - Registered Nurse (RN) License — All candidates for graduate nursing programs at North Park University must hold an active license to practice in Illinois as an RN.

-- Professional Nursing Experience and Recommendations — Candidates for the master of science (MSN) degree program must have a minimum of two years’ work experience as an RN.
+- Professional Nursing Experience and Recommendations — Candidates for the master of science in nursing (MSN) degree program must have a minimum of two years’ work experience as an RN.
 As part of your application, you will need two recommendations that speak to your experience and professional qualifications, preferably from your supervisors.

 - Nursing Degree — The State of Illinois requires candidates for master’s degrees in nursing to hold the equivalent of a bachelor of science in nursing degree.

-- Candidates for the post-master’s certificate programs (Adult-Gerontology Nurse Practitioner and Family Nurse Practitioner) must hold a master of science in nursing (MSN) or master of science (MS) degree with a major in nursing
+- Candidates for the post-master’s certificate programs (Adult-Gerontology Primary Care Nurse Practitioner and Family Nurse Practitioner) must hold a master of science in nursing (MSN) or master of science (MS) degree with a major in nursing

 - Nursing degrees should be from an accredited program (NLNAC or CCNE)

 - If you possess an RN license but not a bachelor’s degree in nursing, you are eligible to apply for North Park’s BSN completion program for RNs.